 Tribal Opioid Response

-Dream cathcher amulet with sunset in background.
+Dream catcher amulet with sunset in background.

 Native American communities have been disproportionately affected by the opioid epidemic, facing higher rates of addiction, overdose deaths, and other related issues compared to the general population.
 Tribal opioid response strategies may include a combination of prevention, treatment, and recovery programs tailored to the specific cultural, social, and economic contexts of each tribe.
 These efforts often involve collaboration with tribal governments, health services, community organizations, and other stakeholders to develop comprehensive approaches to address opioid misuse and its consequences.